 Black Tea In Canton

 In this third photo from Thomson’s Illustrations of China and Its People, also shot in Canton, the author covers black tea cultivation in Guangdong province.
-A vital element was the sorting by hand of stems and other undesired elements from the desired leaves.
+A vital element was the sorting by hand of stems and other undesired elements from the valued leaves.
 The process was normally handled either by women or children, and a photograph of four women in the process of sorting leaves is furnished.
-The actual photo, however, shows four women, but the one sitting to the left of the others is singled out here for reasons that should be obvious.
+The actual photo, however, shows four women, but the one sitting to the left of the others is singled out above for reasons that should be obvious.

 Paco Taylor is a writer from Chicago.
 He loves old history books, Japanese giant monster movies, hip-hop, anime, comics, Kit Kats, and kung fu flicks.